 Fellows will receive a stipend of $1,500.
 The stipend can be used for conference attendance, resource materials, or other professional development activities relevant to furthering understanding of CES.

-The Morgridge Center for Public Service provides interactive workshops for UW–Madison students (student organizations, classes, residence halls, etc.), staff and faculty who are involved in community-based work.
+The Morgridge Center provides interactive workshops, online modules, and other educational resources for UW–Madison students (student organizations, classes, residence halls, etc.), staff and faculty who are involved in community-based work.

 It is crucial that we think critically about our work with community members and organizations to ensure that we respect the existing work put forth by community leaders and find ways to mobilize our privilege as a campus community to support their efforts and initiatives.